By AlaskaWatchman.com

 “Thanks to the efforts of Patriots collecting signatures & Patriots signing our Supplemental Initiative Petition booklets, we needed 190 signatures & we turned in 403 signatures,” he noted.

-While Edelman expects that some of the newly-submitted signatures will be tossed, he is confident that his groups turned in more than enough names.
+While Edelman expected that some of the newly-submitted signatures would be tossed due to technical errors, he was confident that his group turned in more than enough names.

 The push to require hand-counting of Kenai Borough ballots began in 2021, shortly after President Trump lost his bid for the White House.
 At the time, Edelman and others criticized the borough’s practice of using Dominion machine ballot counters – a concern that was echoed across much of the nation by Trump and many conservatives who raised questions about election security issues and ballot tally irregularities.